nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        Expected: An error message indicating that the folder you are about to create already exists will be displayed in the result panel.

    3. Test case: `file create current_folder` when `ROOT/data/current_folder` is the folder currently in view <br>
-       Expected: An error message indicating that the folder you are about to create is the folder that is currently in view will be displayed in the result panel.
+       Expected: An error message indicating that the folder you are trying to create is the folder that is currently in view will be displayed in the result panel.
 No creation occurs.

 2. Creating a new data folder when no folder with the same name already exists.